-A veteran of 25 years of effective pro-life activism, Denny Hartford is Director of Vital Signs Ministries.
-He believes the pro-lifers who stay in the battle are the ones that are alert, committed and thoroughly equipped.
+A veteran of over 32 years of effective pro-life activism, Denny Hartford believes the pro-lifers who stay in the battle are the ones that are alert, committed and thoroughly equipped.
 All of these characteristics, he insists, are greatly helped by carefully reading (and heeding) the best pro-life authors.
 Here’s his list of indispensable reading.
 We’ll look forward to your letters to see which ones he left out!

 1. Pro-Life Answers to Pro-Choice Arguments by Randy Alcorn.
 There is a reason this one’s at the top of the list.
 It is an insightful, very readable pro-life primer which I would love to see in every Christian’s library.
 Check it out.

 2. Abortion: Questions and Answers by Dr. Jack Willke.
 This was long the standard text on the issue and through recent revisions; it remains a tremendous and up-to-date source.

 3. Whatever Happened to the Human Race? by Francis Schaeffer and C. Everett Koop.
 This is the hard-hitting book dealing with all of the primary life issues that helped bring evangelicals into pro-life ministry.
 It combines exhaustive knowledge, creative presentation, and keen challenges to response.

 4. The Least of These by Curt Young.
 Published in 1983, this book was a major foundation for the emerging pro-life movement.
 Strong on the Bible, church history, the centrality of pregnancy center ministry, etc., Curt’s book remains a treasure.

 5. Abortion and the Conscience of a Nation by Ronald Reagan.
 A President writing a book while in office?
 This remarkable event was totally ignored by the liberal media, but that doesn’t mean you have to accept their verdict!
 A compelling, common sense pro-life must.